 Make Sure Bath Fan Will Fit Ceiling Joist Dimensions

+Installing a new extractor fan will require you to secure it to the ceiling joist.
 If you have an older home with 2″ x 6″ ceiling joists, there are some fans that you may not be able to install into such a ceiling.

 For older homes with 2″ x 6″ construction, I highly recommend that you choose a bathroom vent fan that has a low profile so that it can be easily installed in-between the joists.

+Some bath fans also come with adjustable metal brackets which in theory should make it easier to install the bath fan.
 The idea is that you screw or fasten the bracket to a joist, and then you attach the bathroom fan to the bracket.

 Read Also >> How To Install An Exhaust Fan On The First Floor?